Last updated: May 5, 2026

 - The household spends long periods outside the local service area.

-- The older adult mainly needs light housekeeping or companionship, not a full medical and long-term care program.
+- The older adult mainly needs light housekeeping or companionship, not a full care model.

-- The person resists the idea of the PACE center or shared scheduling.
+- The person strongly resists the PACE center or shared scheduling.

 What day-to-day care often looks like